IT expert who cleaned McGuinty office computers signed immunity deal, trial hears

 On Jan.
 9, 2013 – three weeks before Mr. Livingston received special access to the desktop computers – Mr. Gene asked Mr. Faist, "Hey, are you looking into wiping our computers?" according to an e-mail read in court.

 Mr. Faist met with Mr. Gene that same day.
-"Did you know the work would involve the wiping of hard drives," Mr. Lemon asked.
+"Did you know the work would involve the wiping of hard drives?"
+Mr. Lemon asked.
 "Cleaning," Mr. Faist corrected.
 "Just to discuss whether it was feasible."

 The following day, Mr. Faist said he looked to purchase software that could clean personal data but preserve the operating system.